waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Silph Co.
 10F Hypothesis (Attempt 3 - Systematic Search):** The interactable tiles are hidden floor switches activated by standing on an adjacent tile and pressing 'A'. **Conclusion (T51157):** FAILED.
 Systematic search of tiles (2,2), (2,1), (3,1), (4,2), (4,1), (5,1), and (6,1) yielded no results.
 This method is inefficient and the new game hints suggest it's the wrong approach.
 - **Silph Co.
 10F Hypothesis (Attempt 4 - Re-investigating Warps):** The 'interactable tiles' are the warps themselves, and their state or destination may have changed after defeating Giovanni.
 The game state's insistence that (11, 1) is unvisited was a major clue. **Conclusion (T51212):** This hypothesis was partially correct.
 The warps are key, but the systematic search of walls was a dead end.
 The game has now revealed the exact interactable tiles.
 - **Silph Co.
 4F Puzzle (T51244):** A 'Guaranteed Reachable Interactable Tile' at (6,14) was a CARD KEY floor switch that opened the gates at (5,13) and (6,13). **Conclusion (T51271):** SOLVED.
+- **Silph Co.
+10F Puzzle:** The game hinted at two 'Guaranteed Reachable Interactable Tiles'.
+After extensive searching and puzzle-solving involving the teleporter system, it was discovered that defeating Giovanni was the trigger to unlock the correct teleporter paths.
+The 'interactable tiles' were not switches but the teleporters themselves whose destinations changed. **Conclusion (T51442):** SOLVED.

 ## V. Current Hypotheses
-- **Silph Co.
-10F Puzzle:** The game has hinted at two 'Guaranteed Reachable Interactable Tiles'.
-One was tested at (10, 12) with no result.
-I will use a refined systematic search to find the second one in a reachable area.

 #### B4.
 Visual Bugs
 - **Type Display Error:** In battle, my Golbat ECHO (Poison/Flying) was incorrectly displayed as a GHOST type.